 Exclusive breastfeeding, according to the World Health Organization (WHO) is encouraged up to 6 months of a baby's life to achieve optimal development.
+It's also well documented that a regular breastfeeding schedule especially the first two months of feeding help prevent mastitis.
 Many countries around the world encourage moms to breastfeed because of the health benefits for the child.
 The rules by every country, however, differ when it comes to public breastfeeding.
 Moms Pump Here has thousands of locations where moms can nurse or pump around the world but what are the rules when it comes to public breastfeeding?
 We've listed 10 major countries for you.

 In the United Kingdom, the Equality Act 2010 stipulates that discrimination in relation to child birth and maternity includes discrimination on the ground of breastfeeding if the nursing mother is treated less favourably.